MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/troubleshoot-errors-join-computer-to-domain.md

 Make sure that the DC that hosts the relative ID (RID) operations master is online and functional.
 For more information, see [Event ID 16650: The account-identifier allocator failed to initialize in Windows Server](/troubleshoot/windows-server/identity/event-16650-account-identifier-allocator-not-initialize).

 > [!Note]
-> You can use the `net query fsmo` command to determine which DC has the RID Master role.
+> You can use the `netdom query fsmo` command to determine which DC has the RID Master role.

 Verify that Active Directory is replicating between all DCs.
 You can use the following command to detect any errors: